Unipotent linear suspensions of free groups: The mixed Whitehead problem in globally fibered piecewise trivial suspensions.

-Given a loop $(e_1, \dots e_n)$ based at $v \in \verts X$ and a sequence of double cosets over this loop where $e_0$ is some polarizing edge, we can construct the associated linkage tuple We reverse this path to get $\bar e_n,\ldots,\bar e_1$ and the corresponding \emph{dual coset tuple} and the corresponding dual linkage tuple that works out to i.e. reading $\vec{\link{}}$ and $\vec{\link *}$ in opposite directions we get pairs of dual linkages of the double cosets $I_{e_{j-1}}f_j O_{e_j}.$ We note that the if a sequence of double cosets came from $DC(g,e)$ then the dual sequence would come from $DC(g^{-1},e).$ By Lemma \ref{lem;same_double_coset_implies_linkages} and Proposition \ref{prop;same_linkages_imples_double_coset}, given the underlying loop and polarizing edge, the dual pair $(\vec{\link{}},\vec{\link *})$ fully determines the tuple of double cosets and vice-versa.
+We reverse this path to get $\bar e_n,\ldots,\bar e_1$ and the corresponding \emph{dual coset tuple} and the corresponding dual linkage tuple that works out to i.e. reading $\vec{\link{}}$ and $\vec{\link *}$ in opposite directions we get pairs of dual linkages of the double cosets $I_{e_{j-1}}f_j O_{e_j}.$ We note that if a sequence of double cosets came from $DC(g,e)$ then the dual sequence would come from $DC(g^{-1},e).$ By Lemma \ref{lem;same_double_coset_implies_linkages} and Proposition \ref{prop;same_linkages_imples_double_coset}, given the underlying loop and polarizing edge, the dual pair $(\vec{\link{}},\vec{\link *})$ fully determines the tuple of double cosets and vice-versa.